The history of Quorn mycoprotein

 A micro-organism was identified as the most suitable for further research.

 Following the testing of 3,000 micro-organisms taken from soil samples around the world, the fungus that was eventually identified as the most suitable candidate for further research came from somewhere much closer to home – a garden in Marlow, Buckinghamshire!

-Mycoprotein was named by the UK Food Standards Committee.
+Quorn mycoprotein was named by the UK Food Standards Committee.

 Fusarium graminearum was the original organism that, some years later, was reclassified as Fusarium venenatum PTA 2684.

-Mycoprotein becomes the key ingredient of the Quorn® product range
+Quorn mycoprotein becomes the key ingredient of the Quorn® product range

-Over the years, expert Quorn chefs learned how to get the best out of mycoprotein, resulting in a wide range of vegan and vegetarian ready meals, sausages, burgers and deli slices, as well as cooking ingredients like mince, strips and pieces.
+Over the years, expert Quorn chefs learned how to get the best out of Quorn mycoprotein, resulting in a wide range of vegan and vegetarian ready meals, sausages, burgers and deli slices, as well as cooking ingredients like mince, strips and pieces.

 The first Quorn products were launched in the UK, with two savoury pies hitting the shelves of Sainsbury’s supermarkets.
 Since then, the Quorn range has grown to offer food for all meal occasions, and is now sold in 20 different countries worldwide.

 Quorn continues to lead the way with future facing research.